 All software control is using the serial commands sent over the serial port (or virtual serial port with USB connection).
 There are many software choices available.

 Only one program can use the serial port at a time due to the nature of serial ports.
-So only one of these softwares can be used at a given time to send commands and receive replies from the ASI controller.
+So only one of these softwares can be used at any one time to send commands and receive replies from the ASI controller.

 ASI Console: for MS2000, RM2000 and FW1000 controllers.
 Info and download at here.
 This is the only software that can be used to update firmware on MS2000, RM2000, and FW1000 controllers.